CloudLabs-Samples/EduLabs/Security-ISV/Barracuda/Task 3: Configuring Barracuda Firewall.md

    - Type : **HTTP**
    - Virtual IP Address : Leave the default.
 (This is the private IP address of **bwaf-vm1** VM.)
    - Port : Leave the default
-   - Real Servers : Copy and paste web-vm1 Private IP from the notepad.
+   - Real Servers : paste the web-vm1 Private IP value that you copied in previous task.
    - Create Group : Leave the default
    - Service Groups : Leave the default